Mmarzex/kubelab/README.md

  - Copy the given token.
  - From the kubelab controller, run the setup command setting your own specific values:
-   - DOMAIN - The (sub-)domain you want to use with traefik.
-   - EMAIL - Your email address to register with Let's Encrypt.
-   - DIGITALOCEAN_API_TOKEN - the token generated above
-   - DROPLET_IPS - The **private** IP addresses of your droplets (seperate with spaces)

 ```
 # These vars are only used during initial setup: